2010–11 Principality Premiership

 The 2010–11 Principality Premiership is the sixteenth Principality Premiership season and the seventh under its current format.
-The season began in August 2010 and will end in May 2011.
-Fourteen teams are playing each other on a home and away basis, with the standard bonus point system determining placement—4 points for a win, 2 for a draw, and separate bonus points for scoring four or more tries in a match and losing by seven points or less.
+The season began in August 2010 and ended in May 2011.
+Fourteen teams played against each other on a home and away basis, with the standard bonus point system determining placement—4 points for a win, 2 for a draw, and separate bonus points for scoring four or more tries in a match and losing by seven points or less.

 British and Irish Cup Qualification

 In 2009-10 the top six clubs from the 2008-09 season qualified for the new British and Irish Cup competition.
 A play-off system was added at the end of the season for the top eight sides to qualify for the following season's British and Irish Cup.
 Only six teams can qualify for this from the eight.
 These play-offs do not decide the League Championship, as the league leaders at the end of the regular 26 game season will be Champions.